Feedback

 Caring Candor

-Based on the Radical Candor model developed by Kim Scott.
+Based on the model developed by Kim Scott.
 Acting from the Radical Candor quadrant of the matrix means we are Challenging Directly (saying what needs to be said) while also showing we Care Personally about the other individual.
 In Kim’s words, “Radical Candor really just means saying what you think while also giving a damn about the person you’re saying it to.”